Generate to Accelerate: Improved Reranking via LLM-Generated Pivot Documents: Experiment Setup

+\li \textbf{Supervised Dynamic RLT methods}: Instead of the grid-search based approach of Greedy-$n$~\cite{Lien-Dynamic-RLT-2019}, this family of methods uses supervised training to model the functional dependence between the weighted F-score and rank cutoffs on a per-query basis.
+Among these while \textbf{BiCut}~\cite{Lien-Dynamic-RLT-2019} uses Bi-LSTMs, \textbf{Choppy}~\cite{choppycut} employs a transformer architecture to model the sequential dependence between the ranks and the effectiveness-efficiency ratio. \textbf{AttnCut}~\cite{wu2021learningtruncaterankedlists} combines the two by utilizing a hybrid architecture of both Bi-LSTMs and transformers. \textbf{MtCut}~\cite{MtCut} extends AttnCut by employing multi-task learning to predict the relevance of each document in the ranked list while increasing the margin between relevant and non-relevant documents.
+Similar to the Greedy-$n$ approach, all these models use $\beta=2$. \ule

-\li \textbf{Rank-Zephyr}: A list-wise LLM-based reranker designed to jointly assess and reorder a set of candidate documents in a single inference.
+\para{Listwise Reranking Setup} For listwise reranking, we employ the following LLM-distilled approaches to rerank each window or sublist of documents across different iterations. \uls \li \textbf{Rank-Zephyr}: A list-wise LLM-based reranker designed to jointly assess and reorder a set of candidate documents in a single inference.
 It captures global ranking context and has demonstrated strong effectiveness in modern retrieval benchmarks~\cite{pradeep2023rankzephyreffectiverobustzeroshot}.

 \li \textbf{Rank-Vicuna}: A list-wise reranker built on the Vicuna instruction-tuned LLM, utilizing conversational reasoning to perform holistic ranking over document lists.
 It provides competitive performance while remaining adaptable across ranking setups~\cite{pradeep2023rankvicunazeroshotlistwisedocument}.